-Analyzing NGSQ articles with MGP Principles Study Group – Tuesday Daytime Session
+Analyzing NGSQ articles with MGP Principles Study Group – Tuesday Noon Central Session

 This is a monthly study group that will examine one National Genealogical Society Quarterly (NGSQ) journal article per month as posted on the website NGSQ Study Groups.
 We will study these articles with a focus on principles taught in Mastering Genealogical Proof (MGP) by Tom Jones.
 We will discuss topics on the genealogy standards, evidence analysis and correlation, writing, citations, and more.